kingchou007/HGIC_Platform/README.md

 # HGIC: A Hand Gesture Based Interactive Control System for Efficient and Scalable Multi-UAV Operationss

-This repository contains the code for the paper "HGIC"
+This repository contains the code for the paper [HGIC](https://sites.bu.edu/mrs2023/program/list-of-accepted-papers-and-presentations/)

 ## Code Structure